×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Mons, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a studio apartment to a larger family home.
 Next, you should research the different neighborhoods in Mons to find one that suits your lifestyle and needs.
 Some areas might be closer to the city center, offering easy access to shops, restaurants, and cultural attractions, while others might be more residential and quiet.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rental properties in Mons, such as Immoweb, Zimmo, and Realo.
 These websites allow you to filter your search based on various criteria, such as price, size, location, and type of property.
 In addition to online listings, you might also want to consider hiring a real estate agent.
 They can provide valuable local knowledge, help you navigate the rental process, and potentially find properties that aren't listed online.
 When you find a property you're interested in, contact the landlord or real estate agent to arrange a viewing.
 This will give you a chance to inspect the property, ask any questions, and get a feel for the neighborhood.
 If you decide to proceed with a property, you'll need to negotiate and sign a lease agreement.
 This will typically involve providing references, proof of income, and possibly a security deposit.
 Make sure to read the lease carefully and understand all the terms before signing.
 Finally, once the lease is signed, you can arrange for the move.
 This might involve hiring a moving company, setting up utilities, and purchasing any necessary furniture or appliances.
-Remember, finding a place to live can take time, so it's important to start your search well in advance of when you plan to move," wrote a member in Mons.
+Remember, finding a place to live can take time, so it's important to start your search well in advance of when you plan to move," wrote one member in Mons.

 What is a typical expat home or apartment like in Mons?

 "Expat homes or apartments in Mons, are typically located in the city center or in the suburbs, depending on personal preferences.
 They are often well-maintained, with a blend of traditional Belgian architecture and modern amenities.
 The homes usually have high ceilings, large windows, and hardwood floors.
 Most apartments are fully furnished, with a living room, a fully equipped kitchen, one or more bedrooms, and a bathroom.
 Some larger homes may also have a garden or a small yard.
 The kitchen usually comes with essential appliances like a refrigerator, oven, and dishwasher.
 In terms of decor, many expats opt for a mix of classic and contemporary styles.
 The living room often features comfortable sofas, a coffee table, and a television.
 The bedrooms usually have a bed, a wardrobe, and sometimes a work desk.
 Many expat homes in Mons also have a dedicated space for laundry, equipped with a washing machine and dryer.
 Some apartments may also offer additional amenities like a balcony, a garage, or a storage room.
 The homes are usually located close to public transportation, supermarkets, restaurants, and schools, making it convenient for expats.
 Some apartments may also have shared facilities like a gym or a swimming pool.
 In terms of utilities, most homes in Mons have central heating, and some may also have air conditioning.
 Internet and cable TV are typically included in the rent.
-Overall, expat homes in Mons, Belgium, offer a comfortable and convenient living environment, blending the charm of Belgian architecture with modern comforts," remarked one expat who made the move to Mons.
+Overall, expat homes in Mons, Belgium, offer a comfortable and convenient living environment, blending the charm of Belgian architecture with modern comforts," explained one expat living in Mons, Belgium.

 What is the average cost of housing in Mons?